Cross Cultural Psychology

 The Japanese people avoid risk taking at an individual level because of their collectivist nature which does not value autonomy and individual liberty.
 This is the reason why the “work group” is an important element in the business world of the Japanese people.
 In Japan’s business environment loyalty and stronger relations to one’s group is a critical ingredient towards success.
 As a people the Japanese are not open to input from outsiders and they appear more withdrawn and their priorities are placed on their groups.
 The Japanese believe is that when everyone makes a spirited effort towards success then the whole team will shine with success (Sano, Hodgson & Graham, 2007).
 Thus workers in a team should share common attitudes and values.
 One Japanese scholar once described the group relations and their observance in Japan as follows:

-Japanese generally must understand where s/he stands in relation to other members of the group or society, and must acknowledge his/her dependence on the others.
+Japanese generally must understand where s/he stands in relation to other members of the group or society, and must acknowledge his/he on the others.
 Acknowledgement and maintenance of the relative position of others, rather than preservation of an individual's proper territory, governs all social interaction.
 (Matsumoto, 1988, pp, 405).

 On the contrary a lot of decision-making activities and leadership format or work in the United States of America is structured in a hierarchical manner.
 Higher ranks are expected to dictate upon those below them and decision-making is relegated to the management.
 The teams below are only supposed to gather and submit any collected information that can be used in decision-making, but they are not expected to engage directly in the decision-making process (Sano et al. 2007).